 Algal harvesting and crop rotation

-Harvest 75% of the total algae culture volume when the culture is close to reaching stationary phase.
-Take 2‒5 L of culture to perform biomass productivity analysis in the laboratory.
+Harvest 75% of the total algae culture volume when the culture is close to reaching the stationary phase.
+Take 2‒5 L of culture to perform biomass productivity analyses in the laboratory.
 Process and convert the rest of the algae into the desired algal products.

 Re-grow the open raceway pond by using the 25% algae remaining as inoculum.
 Add water up to 80% of the total reactor’s volume, add the concentrated media, and then finish filling up to the reactor’s final volume if necessary.